-to be able to accommodate future raising
+- Long term solution for the frontage. - be able to accommodate future raising

-terms of funding

-- Can design crest level of defence to account for sea level - Potential for environmental impacts associated with new rise - by raising the crest now or by designing the foundations defences - i.e. larger defence footprint, change to visual aesthetics
+- Robust new structure with little maintenance requirements. - High initial capital cost, which is not likely to be feasible in terms of funding - Can design crest level of defence to account for sea level rise Potential for environmental impacts associated with new - by raising the crest now or by designing the foundations to defences - i.e. larger defence footprint, change to visual aesthetics